The Board of Ordnance

 Artisans and Supply

-Whinyates Troop forms the fighting element of the Wellingtons Artillery and is supported by our artisans and supply displays.
+Whinyates Troop forms the fighting element of the Wellingtons Artillery and is supported the many other roles you can enjoy.

 Jane's Historical Kitchen

 Janes kitchen is the latest addition to the Board of Ordnance.
 During the day Jane, Corporal Cook as she is often referred to, prepares food for the officers as well as the troop lunch in the camp kitchen.